Witiko/doctoral-thesis/main.md

   the word analogy task to evaluate their models.

 I reported undisclosed variables that made the experiments difficult to reproduce.
-Whereever applicable, I suggested default parameter values and ways to make future experiments easier to reproduce.
+Wherever applicable, I suggested default parameter values and ways to make future experiments easier to reproduce.

 #### Results